-What Is And Isn't Covered In Your Health Insurance?
+What Is And Isn't Covered By Your Insurance?

 The Short Answer: It depends.
 You have to read your policy very closely.